How to Make Faux Bakelite in Polymer Clay (Cherry-Amber Swirl Tutorial)

 - 1Build a warm translucent base with red and a touch of brown so the swirl glows like aged bakelite instead of reading as flat plastic

-- 2Add the contrast color as a separate log inside the base, then twist and fold four to six times so the veining stays distinct
+- 2Drop the contrast color in as a separate log inside the base, then twist and fold four to six times.
+Stop while the veining still reads distinct

-- 3Slice perpendicular to the twist axis or the cane will show stripes instead of swirled cross sections
+- 3Slice perpendicular to the twist axis.
+Slicing parallel turns the swirl into stripes

-- 4Press slices onto the backing slab without re-rolling so the cherry-amber veining keeps its shape through the bake
+- 4Press the slices onto the backing slab without re-rolling.
+Re-rolling smears the cherry-amber veining and the bakelite read disappears

 Build A Warm Translucent Base, Not A Solid Red